plowman/trump-coronavirus-timeline/timeline.md

 <details>
   <summary>...</summary>

-  Trump tweeted, after Fox News apparently dropped them as hosts:
+  Trump tweeted, after Fox News dropped them as hosts:
   > "But I love Diamond & Silk, and so do millions of people!"

   Some quotes from the duo include: